-Detecting flood water with MODIS 250m imagery is relatively straightforward.
-Unfortunately, cloud and terrain shadows will often also be detected as water because they are spectrally similar in the MODIS bands available at 250 m.
+Detecting flood water with MODIS 250 m imagery is relatively straightforward.
+Unfortunately, cloud and terrain shadows will often also be detected as water because they are spectrally similar in the MODIS bands available at 250 m (red and near-infrared).
 By accumulating water detections from several satellite observations, many false-positives can be removed because cloud shadows generally do not recur in the same locations on subsequent observations.

 Because the location of flood water is not well known in advance, and because clouds are spatially variable, it is impossible to predict (and thus only generate) the best composite product for a given date or potential flood event.
 Instead, several composites are pre-generated: 1-Day, 2-Day, and 3-Day.
-These require 1, 2, and 3 water detections, respectively, to mark a pixel as water.
-In the 1-Day case, this means that cloud-shadow false-positives will contaminate the product if cloud shadows are present.
-But if no clouds are present, it will provide a more up-to-date view of current flood extent.
-It is incumbent on the user to make these decisions, which may vary over a region of interest.
-Furthermore, we have applied a useful-but-not-perfect cloud shadow mask on an additional version of the 1-Day product (1-Day CS) to remove many (but not all) cloud shadow issues, although at times it can also remove real water.
+These products sum observations over 1, 2, and 3 days of data, and except for the 1-day case, require multiple water detections, from all available observations in the composite time window, in order to mark a pixel as water.
+To minimize the latency of providing potentially useful flood information, the 1-Day composite only operates on data from the current day, and has lower thresholds, which may result in cloud-shadow false-positives contaminating the product, if cloud shadows are present.
+But if no clouds are present, it will provide the most up-to-date view of current flood extent.
+It is incumbent on the user to decide which product provides useful information for a given event.
+We have also applied a useful-but-not-perfect cloud shadow mask on an additional version of the 1-Day product (1-Day CS) to remove many (but not all) cloud shadow issues, although at times it can also remove real water or flood.

-The product Use Notes and FAQs in section 9 on page 30 provide more detailed guidance and users are advised to review this material.
+The product Use Notes and FAQs in section 8 (page 31) provide more detailed guidance and users are advised to review this material.